translate/translate/docs/commands/pofilter_tests.rst

 startcaps
 ---------

-checks that the message starts with the correct capitalisation
+Checks that the message starts with the correct capitalisation

 After stripping whitespace and common punctuation characters, it then checks to see that the first remaining character is correctly capitalised.
 So, if the